CoolBitX-Technology/seed-backup-card-android-sample/README.md

 ```

 ### Get the information of the card
-Get the information of the card
+Get the remaining tries and check if the card is being used
 ```java
 public static String getCardInfo() {
     return sendCmdWithSecureChannel(Command.GET_CARD_INFO, "");